JuroOravec/apify-actor-skcris/README.md

 Checking for new job offers every day => costs less than $1 per month ($0.713 = 31 * $0.023).

 Remember that with the [Apify Free plan](https://apify.com/pricing) you have $5 free usage per month.

-### Other datasets

-List of companies, professions, locations, industries, partners, etc, are all around $0.038 (24s) per run.

 ## Input options